 Make time for your significant other.

-When you place your spouse before any friendship, you’re likely to keep things leveled in your relationship.
+When you place your spouse before any friendship, you’re likely to keep things level in your relationship.
 Oftentimes people will want to get a breather or walk away when things get tough.

 Skipping important dates or forgetting to make your significant other feel wanted isn’t a good look.
 Invest in your relationship, and be supportive of one another.